sharon-rufus/Tuticorin_Port_Internship/README.md

-This Progressive Website is a simple one with basic menus for Data Analytics and Reporting which was created using HTML5 anf Javascript.
+This Progressive Website is a simple one with basic menus for Data Analytics and Reporting which was created using HTML5 and Javascript.